FrantzdyRomain/EasyPostHelper-iOS/README.md

 2. How get shipment rate data from EasyPost
 --------------------
 ```
+//This example sends an rates response object to the next viewcontroller in my project

 [EasyPostHelper getShipmentrates:shipFromDict from:shipFromDict forParcel:dictionaryForParcel completionHandler:^(id responseObject, NSError *error) {
 //Do something after data is returned from the response object